pj4533/Pokora/README.md

 - macOS 13.3.1+
 - Xcode 14.3+

+## Models

+You will need to convert or download models in CoreML format.
+You can download from the HuggingFace org [here](https://huggingface.co/coreml).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.